Roldani Baldwin: El Águila de Veracruz

+Staten Island FerryHawks (second stint)

+On July 9, 2024, Baldwin signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 25 games for the FerryHawks, Baldwin slashed .212/.287/.282 with one home run and eight RBI.

+York Revolution

+On September 1, 2024, Baldwin was traded to the York Revolution in exchange for a player to be named later.
+In 8 games for the Revolution, he batted .333/.323/.767 with four home runs and 10 RBI.
+With York, Baldwin won the Atlantic League championship.
+He became a free agent following the season.

+Long Island Ducks

-On August 16, 2022, Baldwin signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+On May 13, 2025, Baldwin signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

 International career

 Baldwin was named to the Dominican Republic national baseball team for Baseball at the 2020 Summer Olympics, contested in Tokyo in 2021.
 The Dominican Republic took third place in the tournament, winning the bronze medal.